Kalidude69/mycode-repo/README.md

 4. Make your changes, write code, and add commits.
 5. Push your branch to the repository:
 6. Open a pull request and describe your changes.
 Let's discuss and review before merging.
+7. Only commit useful changes and no useless commits like changing name or a line of text.

 ## Project Structure